-The Health Promotion and Education (Pre) program is an associate degree program designed for students who, after obtaining the associate degree, plan to transition to the baccalaureate program in health promotion and education in UC's College of Education, Criminal Justice, and Human Services (CECH).
+The Public Health program is an associate degree program designed for students who, after obtaining the associate degree, plan to transition to the baccalaureate program in Public Health in UC's College of Medicine (CoM).

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-Health Education Specialists must be good communicators and like working with people.
+Public health professionals must be good communicators and like working with people.
 They need to be able to comfortably speak to individuals and groups and must have excellent writing skills.
-Furthermore, those majoring in health promotion and education are usually committed to their own health and are excited about helping others improve theirs.
-Creativity is a real plus for Health Education Specialists, as it often takes creative thinking to motivate and help individuals or communities to change health behaviors.
+Furthermore, those majoring in public health are usually committed to their own health and are excited about helping others improve theirs.
+Creativity is also a plus for public health professionals, as it often takes creative strategies to motivate and help individuals or communities to change health behaviors.

-Both the behavioral and biological sciences form the foundation for health promotion and education.
-Course work is required in such areas as psychology, sociology, human growth and development, human anatomy and physiology, statistics and speech/communications.
-Basic business classes in marketing, economics and accounting are also required.
+Both the behavioral and biological sciences form the foundation for public health.
+Course work is required in such areas as psychology, sociology, human growth and development, mental health issues, statistics, medical ethics and speech/communications.

-Depending on preparation and interest, graduates of the baccalaureate program in health promotion and education may find employment in community health agencies, departments of public health, business and industry, health care settings, sports medicine centers or schools.
-Health Education Specialists may be involved in such diverse areas as stress management, weight control, physical fitness, improved nutrition, smoking cessation, environmental health, family life and more.
+Depending on preparation and interest, graduates of the baccalaureate program in public health may find employment in community health agencies, departments of public health, business and industry, health care settings, sports medicine centers or schools.
+Public health professionals may be involved in such diverse areas as stress management, weight control, physical fitness, improved nutrition, smoking cessation, environmental health, epidemiology, family life and more.

-Current and admitted students can locate advisor contact information for Health Promotion and Education (Pre) program via the UCBA Advising website.
+Current and admitted students can locate advisor contact information for the Public Health program via the UCBA Advising website.

-To graduate from the UC Blue Ash College Health Promotion and Education (Pre) associate degree program, students must complete all required coursework and have a minimum grade point average of 2.0.
+To graduate from the UC Blue Ash College Public Health associate degree program, students must complete all required coursework and have a minimum grade point average of 2.0.

-Within CECH, a 2.50 grade point average is required to graduate from the bachelor's degree program.
+Within CoM, a 2.50 grade point average is required to graduate from the bachelor's degree program.